16 March 2023

 Following further singles "China" (not released in Australia), "Winter" and "Crucify" (number 83, August 1992), "Silent All These Years" was re-issued as a single in the UK (but not Australia), with new artwork and B-sides, in August 1992.
 The re-released single reached a new peak of number 26 in the UK in August 1992.

-"Silent All These Years" was Tori's debut solo single in her native US, and did not chart upon its original release.
-However, the single was re-issued in 1997, to raise funds for RAINN - the Rape, Abuse & Incest National Network anti sexual-assault organisation Tori was involved in setting up.
+"Silent All These Years" was Tori's debut solo single in her native US, and did not dent the Billboard Hot 100 upon its original release, but reached number 27 on the Alternative Airplay chart in May 1992.
+The single was re-issued in 1997, to raise funds for RAINN - the Rape, Abuse & Incest National Network anti sexual-assault organisation Tori was involved in setting up.
 The 1997 release of "Silent All These Years" peaked at number 65 on the US Billboard Hot 100 in May 1997.

 While I like "Silent All These Years", particularly the "years go by, will I still be waiting for somebody else to understand..." middle-8 section, it's not among my top-tier Tori tracks.
 The partly animated video, though, is quite striking.